 With love and devotion to Humphrey Bogart (Bogey), a Hollywood-inspired restaurant isn’t what you would expect when you hop off the interstate to grab a bite in Defuniak Springs, but prepare to be wowed by this great find.
-Bogey’s Bar and Restaurant has a casual vibe but feels more like fine dining by the quality of dishes they pump out.
+Bogey’s Bar and Restaurant has a casual vibe but feels more like fine dining because of the dishes they pump out.

 Try Bogey’s crab-stuffed mushrooms (with béarnaise sauce) for starters, and either the Cobb Salad or Fish Normandy (mushrooms, tomatoes, shallots, hearts of palm, shrimp, lemon butter sauce) as your main course.
-Bogey’s second-story patio is adorable and a great place to experience outdoor dining and one of Bogey’s classic cocktails.
+Bogey’s second-story patio is adorable—a great place to experience outdoor dining and one of its classic cocktails.

 Enjoy locally-sourced Gulf seafood and great Southern side items at Hog Island Fish Camp in fun and funky Dunedin, Florida.
 Blue crab and goat cheese dip is an excellent starter and accompanies a good cold beer, house-made sangria, or perfectly mixed margarita.
-For dinner, the Shrimp & Grits is excellent, served over a parmesan grit cake.
+The Shrimp & Grits is perfect for dinner, served over a parmesan grit cake.

-You can have your fish at Harry’s Old Place prepared blackened, fried, charbroiled, jerk, with mustard dill, garlic bread crumbs, or with garlic butter.
-If you can squeeze it in, I wouldn’t recommend leaving without a taste of the luscious peanut butter pie.
+You can have your fish at Harry’s Old Place prepared, blackened, fried, charbroiled, jerk, with mustard dill, garlic bread crumbs, or garlic butter.
+If you can squeeze it in, I wouldn’t recommend leaving without tasting the luscious peanut butter pie.

-Pisces Rising is one of the most popular patio dining spots in Mount Dora.
+Pisces Rising is one of Mount Dora’s most popular patio dining spots.
 I recommend arriving as early as possible, especially on weekends, when live music is a big draw.
-Pisces Rising’s charcuterie platters are a smart and tasty choice.
-They even feature caper berries, plus their specialty cocktails and wine menu deserve a big thumbs up.
+Pisces Rising’s charcuterie platters, featuring caper berries, are innovative and tasty.
+The specialty cocktails and wine menu deserve a big thumbs up, too.
 Pisces Rising dishes range from gourmet sandwiches to steaks, ribs, and ravioli.

 Many Key West locals recommend Caroline’s Cafe.
-The colorful patio is an ideal spot for people-watching and checking out the lively Key West scene.
-And, the menu offers a diverse selection, with premium salads, sandwiches, and entrees.
-I ordered the Jambalaya, and it was one of the best I’ve ever eaten outside of New Orleans.
+The colorful patio is ideal for people-watching and checking out the lively Key West scene.
+And the menu offers a diverse selection, with premium salads, sandwiches, and entrees.
+I ordered the Jambalaya, one of the best I’ve ever eaten outside New Orleans.
 Bonus, you may experience the beloved Key West chickens roaming around the patio as you dine.

-Gainesville, Florida, is a wealth of really good restaurants, and many with exceptional patio settings.
-One of my favorites is Satchel’s Pizza, an eclectic artsy space with whimsy and nostalgia, plus really tasty food.
-Enjoy a custom-made pizza pie or even the one-of-a-kind Satch Salad.
-I’m pretty sure this salad could make even the most finicky eater enjoy the healthy dish.
+Gainesville, Florida, is a wealth of delicious restaurants and many with exceptional patio settings.
+One of my favorites is Satchel’s Pizza, an eclectic, artsy space with whimsy and nostalgia and tasty food.
+Enjoy a custom-made pizza or even the one-of-a-kind Satch Salad.
+This salad could make even the most finicky eater enjoy the healthy dish.
 You can wash down your deliciousness with an iced tea or homemade soda flight.

 For a special treat, sit in the vintage van.
 Take advantage of Satchel’s $7 lunch special with a salad and one topping slice of pizza.

-Hullabaloo is a trendy little gastropub in West Palm Beach with a super cool patio that even has a vintage Airstream camper in it.
+Hullabaloo is a trendy little gastropub in West Palm Beach with a super cool patio that even has a vintage Airstream camper.
 Enjoy fire-grilled pizzas, risottos, hand-crafted cocktails and craft beer from the enticing menu.
 The fire-roasted Brussels sprouts are a must!
 Happy house is every day of the week from 4 to 7 PM.

 Benny’s on the Beach is hands down one of the best breakfast eateries I’ve ever been to.
-Sitting on a pier with a fantastic Atlantic Ocean view, always a large gathering of surfers, and gorgeous scenery, the scratch-made, chef-inspired food at Benny’s is every bit at enjoyable as the atmosphere.
-The Benedicts (Benny’s) are fantastic, and the omelettes are superb.
+It sits on a pier with fantastic Atlantic Ocean views, and there are always surfers to watch.
+Benny’s scratch-made, chef-inspired food is every bit at enjoyable as the atmosphere—the Benedicts (Benny’s) are fantastic, and the omelets are superb.
 Corned beef hash and chicken & waffles are two unbelievably good options to consider, too.

 Benny’s serves breakfast, lunch, and dinner and has a very appealing dessert menu.
 Benny’s on the Beach is a Lake Worth landmark.

 Blackfins at Capt Hirams Resort in Sebastian, Florida, is where you’ll find the best hot peel & eat shrimp you’ve ever tried—and I have sampled this dish from hundreds of restaurants.
 Enjoy the seafood-heavy menu and relaxed atmosphere that features indoor and outdoor seating, and even a riverfront deck, where you can watch the fishermen cleaning their bounty and sharing the leftovers with the hungry pelicans.
-Blackfin’s has a Sunday brunch buffet you might want to try, as well.
 Hours of operation are 8 AM to 9 PM.

-On the same property and using the same menu is Sandbar, the outdoor part of the property that is great for live music and tropical cocktails in a tiki bar setting.
+Sandbar, the outdoor part of the property, is great for live music and tropical cocktails in a tiki bar setting on the same property and using the same menu.
 And of course, it is set in the sand with lots of palm trees and a river breeze.

 Enjoy a top-notch meal in a historic setting at Racing’s North Turn, a few minutes from Daytona Beach at Ponce Inlet.
 Located on the spot where NASCAR (racing history in Daytona Beach) was truly born, Racing’s North Turn has an upscale menu and a very casual setting.
 Expect live music and fantastic views from the open-air seating areas.